superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 ### Assembling the Query Engine

 Now that we have defined all necessary components, we can assemble our LlamaIndex query engine.
-To review, this includes hybrid search, a LLM for generation and a reranker.
+To review, this includes hybrid search, an LLM for generation, and a reranker.
 The `similarity_top_k` setting defines how many results will be retrieved by the (hybrid) search.

 ```python
 # set Logging to DEBUG for more detailed outputs